How to clear Google Chrome Cache and Cookie Information

 Example: %LocalAppData%\Google\Chrome\User Data\Profile 2\Cache

-What is the new Location of Google Chrome Cookies file on your PC?
+New Location of Google Chrome Cookies File on your PC?

 new Location of Google Chrome Cookies file on your PC